aparrado/scraping-udaipur-voter-rolls/README.md

 # scraping-udaipur-voter-rolls
-Python code for automatically downloading and writing list of publicly available voter IDs and data from Udaipur district, Rajasthan
+Python code for automatically downloading and writing list of publicly available voter IDs and data from Udaipur district, Rajasthan.

 # workflow
 The 3 files in this repository execute a program which scrapes all the data available for voters registered in Udaipur district, Rajasthan.
 This information is located on the web-site of the Election Commissioner of Rajasthan.
 Here is the work-flow: